ambrmart/arduino-rc-launch-control/README.md

 ## Setup:
 1. **Calibrate your ESC!!**
-2. Upload the sketch to a Arduino Nano (Calibration mode is enabled by default) and unplug it.
+2. Upload the sketch to a Arduino Nano (Calibration mode is enabled by default) and unplug it from the computer.
 3. Connect the receiver's CH2 to the Arduino like this:
    |Receiver| Arduino Nano|
    | -------- | ------- |